 Now you understand the requirements for your trip; you may want to seek even more information about travelling to this country.
 Click here to be taken to the main page where you can find a whole host of other information to help you to manage your planning and preparation.
 We hope you have a great time!

-If you are travelling with others who may need to obtain authorisation before travel, you can find our Malaysian visa page here.
+If you are travelling with others who may need to obtain authorisation before travel, you can read our page about the tourist visa for Malaysia too.